Margaret Minnicks has been an online writer for many years. She writes about interesting things.

 In the mid-twentieth century, it became common for a bride to toss her bouquet over her shoulder to the assembled single women during the reception.
 According to superstition, the woman who catches it will be the next to marry.

 The groom takes the garter from the bride and tosses it to the single men.
 The man who catches it places it on the leg of the woman who caught the bouquet.

 Groom Carrying Bride Over Threshold

-Traditionally, the bride had to enter her new home the first time through the front door.
-If she tripped or stumbled while entering it was considered to be very bad luck.
+Traditionally, the bride had to enter her new home for the first time through the front door.
+If she tripped or stumbled while entering, it was considered to be very bad luck.
 To prevent this, the tradition of the groom carrying the bride over the threshold was brought away.

 Why the Honeymoon?

 The honeymoon is the period just after the wedding to celebrate the tradition goes back to the time when the couple was supplied with enough honey wine for a month until the moon changed.
 That's how we get the word "honeymoon."
 The honeymoon was considered necessary to ensure happiness and fertility.

 Margaret Minnicks (author) from Richmond, VA on December 27, 2011:

 marititina, thankd for reading and responding to my article.